Tigimber

 We come across a sleeping squid.

-My older brother promptly "woke him up,"
+My older brother promptly "woke him up," so to speak.

 The above photograph is the ink that the squid squirted.